-In the 2014 Gap Analysis submitted as part of the INGO Charter report, the EEB committed to the following improvement as regards sources of funding by category and five largest donors.
+In the 2014 Gap Analysis submitted as part of the Accountable Now (then INGO Charter) report, the EEB committed to the following improvement as regards sources of funding by category and five largest donors.

 • Increase foundation funding and start to obtain appropriate private sector funding, while retaining current levels of EU LIFE funding.